tmzh/tmzh.github.io/_posts/2021-02-02-testing-terraform-code-bdd-style-using-terratest.md

 }
 ```

 Here we pass our Feature file location in the option `godog.Options{Paths: []string{"features"}}`.
 We also need to pass `TestSuiteInitializer` and `ScenarioInitializer` as part of the TestSuite specs.
 These functions allows us to hook to events such as `BeforeScenario`, `AfterScenario`.

-For those coming from a BDD framework like Behave will notice that godog doesn't support a mutable context object.
+Those coming from a BDD framework like Behave will notice that Godog doesn't support a mutable context object.
 So it cannot be used to pass values between each step.
 Instead we have to create a struct called `godogFeaturesScenario` on which we implement a `ScenarioInitializer` function.

 This allows us to pass objects like `Testing.T`, `terraform.Options` which are shared across multiple steps.
 We have also added a `stepValues` parameter which can be used to capture values from intermediate steps (like getting resource ARN from `terraform.Output`)

 Next step would be to map the Step definitions to go functions.